w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 #### 4. Email communication

-Nowadays, many projects use Telegram or Discord or similar apps for community engagement, as well as the sole channel for communication and support.
+Nowadays, many projects use Telegram, Discord, or similar apps for community engagement, as well as the sole channel for communication and support.
 But having an email registered with their domain, besides providing another channel of communication, can be considered an additional credibility criterion.

 Furthermore, receiving emails from the project's domain makes it easy to verify that the communication is authentic (but look out for spoofed emails!).
 On the other hand, communicating through personal emails or using a public email provider, like Google or Yahoo, might point to a not-too serious team or one that's spread too thin and could only be overlooked if the project is in its very early stages.

 ## Crowdloans

-With the recent launch of parachains on Kusama, many projects that aim to become a parachain launched a crowdloan to gather the necessary funds to participate in the parachain auctions.
+With the recent launch of [parachains](mirror-learn-parachains.md) on Kusama, many projects that aim to become a parachain launched a [crowdloan](mirror-learn-crowdloans.md) to gather the necessary funds to participate in the [parachain auctions](mirror-learn-auction.md).
 But with all the buzz around the Kusama parachain launch and the imminent Polkadot launch, many scams may also surface.
 So, crowdloans need their own section to make sure that you're participating safely.

 First of all, only projects that aim to become a parachain should have a crowdloan.
 If a project isn't a parachain candidate, there shouldn't be a crowdloan associated with it.

-The surest way to participate in a parachain crowdloan is the native way through the [Crowdloan module](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/parachains/crowdloan) on polkadot.js.org.
+The surest way to participate in a parachain crowdloan is the native way through the [Crowdloan module](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/parachains/crowdloan) on Polkadot-JS Apps.
 This issues a special extrinsic that locks your funds until the parachain slot lease period ends and guarantees that you'll get your stake back after that.
-You can learn more about crowdloans [here](https://kusama.network/auctions) and on our [wiki](https://guide.kusama.network/docs/mirror-learn-crowdloans).
+You can learn more about crowdloans through the link above and [here](https://kusama.network/auctions).

 Many parachain candidates offer a way to participate through their site as well.
 But you should ensure that they are using the crowdloan pallet in the background, and they're simply wrapping that in a nicer, more user-friendly UI.
-If instead, their crowdloan interface *transfers* funds to an account, these funds will be totally under their control, and this means you need to fully trust that the team will use the funds for the crowdloan, return your share to you when the lease period ends or if they don’t get a spot, and will secure them properly!
-And if they're doing something like that, it should be explicitly mentioned in their site and documentation.
+If instead, their crowdloan interface *transfers* funds to an account, these funds will be totally under their control, and this means you need to fully trust that the team will use the funds for the crowdloan, return your share to you when the lease period ends or if they don’t get a spot, and will secure them properly.
+If they're doing something like that, it should be explicitly mentioned in their site and documentation.

-That being said, some teams have been doing token sales or swaps in an attempt to get a head start in raising funds for the auctions, but these are not crowdloans and still require full trust in the team.
+That being said, some teams have been doing token sales or swaps in an attempt to get a head start in raising funds for the auctions, but these are **not crowdloans** and still require full trust in the team.
 So, if you plan to participate in these token swaps, make sure the project is reputable and that you're getting the correct information through their official site and social media channels.

-Similarly, several centralised exchanges are creating ways to participate in crowdloans through their platforms, some wallets are integrating crowdloan functionality to their apps, and more are sure to follow.
+Similarly, several centralised exchanges are creating ways to participate in crowdloans through their platforms, while some wallets are integrating crowdloan functionality to their apps.
+And more are sure to follow.
 Any legitimate effort should be using the native crowdloans module in the background and offering a more streamlined user experience.
 Making sure that's the case is necessary before using these services, but in any case, it still involves trusting the exchange or the service provider.

 ### Additional material
+Fact-checking is a skill necessary not only for DYOR but for filtering out the ton of information that we come across daily on the internet.
 If you're interested in learning more about how to check facts and verify claims, have a look at the following material.
-Fact-checking is a skill necessary not only for DYOR but for filtering out the ton of information that we come across daily on the internet.

 1. A very nice YouTube series on the art of fact-checking that covers a lot of ground can be found [here](https://www.youtube.com/watch?v=L4aNmdL3Hr0&list=PL8dPuuaLjXtN07XYqqWSKpPrtNDiCHTzU).
 2. Another great resource on fact-checking, for those who prefer to read, can be found [here](https://webliteracy.pressbooks.com).
 3. Wikipedia article on [fact-checking](https://en.wikipedia.org/wiki/Fact-checking)

-Finally, you should also check our complementary guide on [how to identify scams](learn-scams).
+Finally, you should also check our complementary guide on [how to identify scams](learn-scams.md).
 It's not about projects but how to identify outright scams and avoid them, as well as how to protect your sensitive information.

 ### One last piece of advice
 Once you've read all this material and have done your research and have identified a project as legitimate, one more thing you need to make sure of is that you understand what the project does and what new thing it aims to bring to the ecosystem.